As a self-proclaimed bibliophile, I am happily obsessed with perusing beautiful bookstores in Europe and beyond.

 Can you imagine what it is like to read a book in a former 13th-century Dominican church?

-Created from the fusion between a few European bookshops, the Selexyz Dominicanen bookstore is one of the best things to do in Maastricht and it attracts many tourists and locals by its distinctive location.
+Created from the fusion of a few European bookshops, visiting the Selexyz Dominicanen bookstore is one of the best things to do in Maastricht.
+It attracts many locals and tourists alike with its distinctive location and impressive collection.

-On the ground floor, there are plenty of aisles with some books as well as magazines, but most of the shelves are on a huge three-story black steel construction.
+On the ground floor, there are plenty of aisles with books and magazines, but most of the store’s collection is housed on a huge three-story black steel construction that is raised into the air.

-I highly recommend you to go upstairs because the view is just astonishing, almost divine.
+I highly recommend going upstairs because the view is just astonishing, almost divine.

-?
-Then go to the church’s altar and have a cup of coffee which many people claim to be the best in town.
+Fancy a coffee?
+Then go to the church’s altar and order a cup, which some visitors claim to be the best coffee in town!

 Cărturești Carusel, Bucharest, Romania